deepraining/shortcut.css/README.md

 ## base rule

-1. use `-` to concat attr and value, and if `-` exists in attr, just keep it, like `mg-l-10 -> margin-left: 10px`
+1. Use `-` to concat attr and value, and if `-` exists in attr, just keep it, like `mg-l-10 -> margin-left: 10px`.
-2. use 2 consonants to represent a long text word, and 1 consonant to represent a short text word, like `mg-l -> margin-left`
+2. Use 2 consonants to represent a long text word, and 1 consonant to represent a short text word, like `mg-l -> margin-left`.
-3. if value is integer, just keep it, like `mg-10 -> margin: 10px`
+3. If value is integer, just keep it, like `mg-10 -> margin: 10px`.
-4. if value is string, just keep it, like `mg-auto -> margin: auto`
+4. If value is string, just keep it, like `mg-auto -> margin: auto`.
-5. if value is decimal, use `-` to split it, like `l-hg-1-1 -> line-height: 1.1`
+5. If value is decimal, use `-` to split it, like `l-hg-1-1 -> line-height: 1.1`.
-6. use `-` to concat special unit, like `50-pc -> 50%`
+6. Use `-` to concat special unit, like `50-pc -> 50%`.

 ## special unit: